suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 dotnet user-secrets set "CLOUDINARY_API_SECRET" "REPLACE THIS"
 ```

-After securing these values we will add the `Cloudinary` third party package to
+After securing these values, we will add the `Cloudinary` third-party package to
 our app:

 ```shell